History of Manila: World War II and Japanese occupation

 Vargas was tasked to hand over Greater Manila to the new authorities and present the remaining Filipino leaders to Japanese authorities.
 Vargas and the Filipino leaders present were asked to choose three options; (1) a purely Japanese military administration, (2) a dictatorial government run by a Filipino under General Artemio Ricarte who went on self-exile to Japan after the Filipino-American war, or (3) a government by commission selected by Filipinos.
 Vargas and the local leaders chose the third option and established the Philippine Executive Commission to manage initially Greater Manila, and was later expanded to cover the whole of the Philippines.

-Vargas assumed the chairmanship of the Philippine Executive Commission and appointed to the post of Mayor of Greater Manila in December 1941, later appointing León Guinto, a Secretary of Labour under the Philippine Commonwealth administration of President Manuel L. Quezon, as his successor in January 1942.
+Vargas assumed the chairmanship of the Philippine Executive Commission and appointed to the post of Mayor of Greater Manila in December 1941, later appointing León Guinto, a Secretary of Labor under the Philippine Commonwealth administration of President Manuel L. Quezon, as his successor in January 1942.
 Guinto held the position of Mayor of Greater Manila until the liberation of the city.

 On October 20, 1944, American and Philippine Commonwealth troops, led by American General Douglas MacArthur, began the reconquest of the Philippines.
-Gen. Tomoyuki Yamashita ordered the commander of Shimbu Group, Gen. Shizuo Yokoyama, to destroy all bridges and other vital installations and evacuate the city.
+Gen. Tomoyuki Yamashita ordered the commander of Shimbu Group, General Shizuo Yokoyama, to destroy all bridges and other vital installations and evacuate the city.
 However, units of the Imperial Japanese Navy, led by Sanji Iwabuchi, refused to leave the city.
-Thus, from February 3 to March 3, 1945, much of the city was destroyed during the Battle of Manila and 100,000 to 500,000 civilians were killed during the Manila Massacre.
-Almost 85,000 to 140,000 strong Filipino soldiers and military officers under the Philippine Commonwealth Army send the military operations around Manila from the mainly general headquarters of the Commonwealth Army in Central and Southern Luzon was aided of all 3,000 guerrilla fighters and 35,000 American liberation forces was prepare the attack around the capital city by the Imperial Japanese Marines and Army troops.
+Thus, from February 3 to March 3, 1945, much of the city was destroyed during the Battle of Manila and 100,000 to 500,000 civilians were killed in the Manila massacre.
+Almost 85,000 to 140,000 strong Filipino soldiers and military officers under the Philippine Commonwealth Army were sent to military operations around Manila from the main general headquarters of the Commonwealth Army in Central and Southern Luzon, were aided by 3,000 guerrilla fighters and 35,000 American liberation forces.
 As a result of these events in World War II, Manila was the second most destroyed city in the world after Warsaw, Poland.
-Once Manila was officially liberated, the rebuilt of the general headquarters of the Philippine Commonwealth Army with the Philippine Constabulary was relocated of the capital city on March 4, 1945 to June 30, 1946 after the liberation and prepares the engagements of the military operations in Luzon against the Japanese and helps Americans and guerrillas, Greater Manila was dissolved, and its towns returned to their pre-war status.
+Once Manila was officially liberated, the rebuilt general headquarters of the Philippine Commonwealth Army and the Philippine Constabulary was relocated to the city on March 4, 1945 to June 30, 1946 after the liberation and prepared the engagements of the military operations in Luzon against the Japanese with the help of Americans and guerrillas.
+Greater Manila was dissolved, and its towns returned to their pre-war status.